Ph-ill/Digestarr/README.md

 ## Contributing

 Contributions are welcome!
 Feel free to fork the repository and submit pull requests for improvements or bug fixes.

-*Note: Git is not required to run Digestarr.
-You can simply download the source code as a ZIP file from GitHub and follow the installation instructions above.*